aikenahac/app_tutorial/README.md

 ##### Tutorial

-- `show()` - the show () method, receives two parameters, the context and the list of tutorial items you created Now just run the Tutorial.show(context, items)
+- `show()` - the show () method, receives three parameters, the context, list of tutorial items you created and the onTutorialComplete callback.
 ```
-Tutorial.showTutorial(context, items);
+Tutorial.showTutorial(context, items, onTutorialComplete: () {
+  // Code to be executed after the tutorial ends
+  print('Tutorial is complete!');
+});

 ```

 - `skipAll()` - the skipAll() method receives the context parameter and ends the onboarding process